Mervin Tran: 2017–2018 season

 Tran and Castelli placed sixth at the 2018 U.S. Figure Skating Championships.
 They ended their partnership soon after and Tran went to California to try out with other partners.

 Partnership with Serafini

 2018–2019 season

 Tran formed a partnership with Olivia Serafini in 2018.
 Debuting at the 2019 U.S. Championships, they placed thirteenth.

 2019–2020 season

 Serafini/Tran made their international debut at the 2019 CS Finlandia Trophy, where they placed fifth.
 Competing a second Challenger event, they were seventh at the 2019 CS Golden Spin of Zagreb, and finished the season with a seventh-place finish at the 2020 U.S. Championships.

 2020–2021 season

 Due to the COVID-19 pandemic affecting international travel, Serafini/Train were assigned to the 2020 Skate America, attended only by pairs training in the United States.
 They finished sixth.
 They went on to finish sixth as well at the 2021 U.S. Championships.
+That was the team's final season together.